 Groovy business rules allow you to design sophisticated rules that solve use cases that normal business rules can't solve; for example, rules to prevent users from saving data on forms if the data value is above a predefined threshold.

-You create Groovy rules in Calculation Manager and execute them from any place that you can execute a calc script rule in a Planning application; for example, on the Rules page, within the context of a form, in the job scheduler, in dashboards, in task lists, and so on.
+You create Groovy rules in Calculation Manager and execute them from any place that you can execute a calc script rule in an application; for example, on the Rules page, within the context of a form, in the job scheduler, in dashboards, in task lists, and so on.

 Groovy rules are also supported in rulesets.
 You can have a combination of calc script rules and Groovy rules within a ruleset.

 Groovy rules are not supported in composite forms.

 You can execute jobs of type rules, rulesets, and templates synchronously from a Groovy rule.

 You can write Groovy scripts to run select EPM Automate commands directly in Oracle Enterprise Performance Management Cloud, without installing EPM Automate client on a client machine.
 Refer to Running Commands without Installing EPM Automate and Supported Command in Working with EPM Automate for Oracle Enterprise Performance Management Cloudfor information on which EPM Automate commands can be run via Groovy and example scripts.

 Oracle supports two types of Groovy rules:

 Rules that can dynamically generate calc scripts at runtime based on context other than the runtime prompts and return the calc script which is then executed against Oracle Essbase.